dennisvandam/topo_grand_canyon/README.md

 ## Files
 - [xxx.svg](xxx.svg) <img src="xxx.svg" alt="xxx" width="100"/>

-## Material
+## Materials
-- Single layer card stock
+- Single layer card stock (white)
 - Sides of cardboard cereal boxes
-- Material is *~ 0.5mm* thick but not always regular
+- Material is *~ 0.5mm* thick but can be irregular
+- Piece of cutoff Trex decking for the backing frames
+- Some small nails for registration pins

 ## Tooling:
-- SnapMaker with 1600mW laser.
+- SnapMaker A350 with 1600mW laser to cut each layer.
+- SnapMaker A350 with CNC cutter to create backing frame.

 ## Process
 - Install QGIS software